IvoDeK/ilybot-api/Docs/Ilybot-API-design-document.md

 Django ver 3.2 LTS

 #### Server information
+This doesn't have to be a powerfull server.
 Testing will be done locally
 The server will have a Apache backend with LAMP
 The database is already hosted elsewhere with PHPMyAdmin